There are currently no products in the cart.

 Choline helps strengthen that web of neural connections, preserving those memories and strengthening those connections.

-Choline aids in ensuring the connectivity of neurons are made and built structurally sound.
+Choline aids in ensuring that the connectivity of neurons is structurally sound.
 Hence memory is improved.

 Every time a nerve fires, acetylcholine is released.
 This then has to be replenished.
 Without adequate acetylcholine in reserve, the neural transmission slows down.

-Studies support the notion that lower levels of acetylcholine lead to cognitive decline.
-A nice medical way of saying your brain isn’t working as well.
+Studies support the notion that lower levels of acetylcholine lead to cognitive decline, which is a nice medical way of saying your brain isn’t working as well.

-Cognitive decline comes in many forms such as not remembering to do certain tasks, not being able to memorize as well, losing your creativity, lack of focus, and when we take it to extremes, Alzheimer’s disease and dementia.
+Cognitive decline comes in many forms such as losing your creativity and focus, not remembering to do certain tasks, and not being able to memorize as well.

 Without choline, we would not be able to properly transport necessary fats from the liver to cells in the rest of the body.

 Choline serves its purpose in the liver by aiding the transport of cholesterol and triglycerides, two fats that are needed throughout the body.
-Proper dosages of choline can support the body’s natural liver functions, preventing fat build-up and further problems such as blood clotting.
+Proper dosages of choline can support the body’s natural liver functions, preventing fat build-up.

-Studies show that low levels of choline have been related to patients more at risk of liver damage and even to the extreme of liver failure.
+Studies show that low levels of choline are associated with a higher risk of liver damage.
 The reason is that phosphatidylcholine synthesis is necessary for low-density lipoprotein secretion.

 Imagine if there was something you could drink or eat right before a marathon to knock minutes off your performance time… well, according to some scientists, the answer is choline.

-When we consider sport performance, we’re not just talking about running a marathon.
-There’s more components to athletic performance than just coordinated muscle firing.
+When we consider sports performance, we’re not just talking about running a marathon.
+There are more components to athletic performance than just coordinated muscle firing.

-Choline can also improve brain processing of on field information by reducing the time needed for seeing and understanding what is happening and decreasing the reaction time.
-Athletes call this read and react.
-It is critical for elite athletes.
+Choline benefits brain processing of on-field information by reducing the time needed for seeing and understanding what is happening; it also decreases reaction time.
+Athletes call this read and react and it’s critical for those at an elite level.